Helperbird/website/src/pages/blog/how-to-use-immersive-reader-in-google-docs.md

 url: /blog/how-to-use-immersive-reader-in-google-docs/
 tags: blog
 blog_cat:  Guide
-blog_title: How to use Immersive reader on Google Docs
+cardTitle: How to use Immersive reader on Google Docs
 blog_snip: A step by step guide.
 cat: Guide